-If you don’t have an in-house developer, you can expect to pay around for a professional freelancer.
+If you don’t have an in-house developer, you can expect to pay around $60 to $100 per hour for a professional freelancer.
 You should work closely with them to ensure they create a user experience that communicates your brand identity.

-All of the above can assist you in learning ways to over time.
+All of the above can assist you in learning ways to build confidence in your business over time.
 As customers get to know your brand, they may interact with some of your posts, share an article, join your email list, or look at a few product pages.
 Eventually, that visitor will begin to trust your brand and make a purchase (or multiple).

 When consumers are confident in your brand, they’re more likely to:

 Post reviews of your products

 Become long term customers